 We offer two high-quality programmes.
 KPMG360° is a three or six year apprenticeship offering varied work experience and professional qualifications and a permanent role from day one.
 Apprentices spend their first three years rotating around KPMG's varied business functions whilst studying towards the AAT Level Three and Four.
 Apprentices can then opt to step off the programme, and apply for a role relevant to the skills and experience they have gained.
 Alternatively, they can specialise in Audit, Tax or Advisory and progress to Level Seven and chartered status, alongside our Graduate intake.
-The Business Services Academy is a 15 month apprentices work in one of our support functions (secretarial, facilities or graphics) and receive mentoring and support to aid their transition into the workplace.
+The Business Services Academy is a 15 month apprenticeship offering a Level Three qualification in Business Administration.
+Apprentices work in one of our support functions (secretarial, facilities or graphics) and receive mentoring and support to aid their transition into the workplace.